Mount Kasuga Primeval Forest

 ※Unauthorized reproduction of images on this page is prohibited

-As the site of Kasugataisha Shrine, Mount Kasuga is a sacred mountain, and as such, for over 1,000 years, the felling of trees from its forests has been forbidden.
-Because of this, ancient evergreen oaks and beech trees grow here in this virgin forest of evergreens and deciduous trees.
+As the site of Kasugataisha Shrine, Mount Kasuga is a sacred mountain, and as such, the felling of trees from its forests has been forbidden for over 1,000 years.
+Due to this, ancient evergreen oaks and beech trees thrive in this virgin forest, which is a mix of evergreens and deciduous trees.
 The depths of this forest are dark even during the daytime, and are home to such rare creatures as the forest green tree frog, the hime-haru cicada, and the clouded salamander.
-In 1955, the forest was nationally designated as a special natural momument, and in 1998 was registered as a World Heritage Site.

 Related articles